MehdiBenHamida/SmartFundsManager/README.md

 # Smart Funds Manager (in progress)
-*Python flask REST API for for funds ansd smart life management*
+*Python flask REST API for for funds and smart life management*

 ## About the software